 - Your wireless gateway is connected to the Internet through the Cable connector on the back panel with a coaxial cable.

-- Wireless gateway back panel features:
+Wireless gateway back panel features are:

-- Reset button: resets the wireless gateway
+- Reset button for resetting the wireless gateway

-- USB host connector [For Future Use]
+- USB host connector [for future use]

 - Tel1 connector for analog phone line